gutschilla/elixir-couchdb-client/README.md

 The package can be installed as:

-  1. Add elixir_couchdb_client to your list of dependencies in `mix.exs`:
+  1. Add couchdb_client to your list of dependencies in `mix.exs`:

         def deps do
           [{:couchdb_client, "~> 0.3.2"}]